m-ld/m-ld-website/src/topics/offline-and-collaboration.md

 hard-to-detect bugs.

 Fulfilling these needs is a difficult problem, and a distraction from your focus on the business functionality of your software.
-So most apps just lock the data that is being edited so no-one else can work on it.
+In the end, most apps just lock the data that is being edited so no-one else can work on it.

 [**m-ld** is different](/doc/#realtime).
 It starts from the position that the most important thing about this kind of data is the freedom to edit it safely,